klover-rs/spotify-api-token-manager/README.md

     let result = TokenManager::get_token();

     println!("result: {}", result);

+    signal::ctrl_c().await.expect("failed to listen for Ctrl+C"); //keep the the thread alive, if you dont keep the thread alive unexpected issue will occur.
 }
 ```
 note that the url of the listener always needs to be the same url you defined earlier in the spotify developer dashboard.